jamespeilunli/971-wpilog-current-analysis/README.md

 - `bucket_*_avg`: One column per configured bucket
 - `member_topics_expected`: How many motor topics the subsystem expects from the robot code mapping
 - `member_topics_present`: How many of those topics were actually found in the log

+## Report Notes

+- The report shows one phase/metric combination at a time through the two selectors.
+- `Supply Rows` and `Stator Rows` are sorted by descending `average`.
+- `Other Rows` contains non-supply/stator metrics such as battery voltage/current and any directly logged aggregates.